-To meet the aggressive timeframe for implementing Tier 1 bikeway projects, Montgomery County will need to program additional funds for the Bicycle Pedestrian Priority Areas program and create a new Neighborhood Greenway program.
+To support implementation of the Tier 1 bikeway projects, it is recommended that Montgomery County program additional funds for the Bicycle and Pedestrian Priority Areas program and create a new Neighborhood Greenway program.
 Even with additional funding, several Tier 1 projects, such as Rockville Pike in White Flint, will require substantial dedication from development approvals before they can be implemented.

-It is envisioned that most separated bike lane projects will be initially implemented with interim construction (see pages 127 to 132), supplemented (and/or upgraded) by permanent separated bike lane construction (pages 133 to 135) as part of stand-alone facility planning projects by the Montgomery County Department of Transportation and development approvals.
+It is envisioned that most separated bike lane projects will be initially implemented with interim construction (see pages 129 to 134), supplemented (and/or upgraded) by permanent separated bike lane construction (pages 135 to 137) as part of stand-alone facility planning projects by the Montgomery County Department of Transportation and development approvals.